Cody-j-w/atlas-web_back_end/README.md

 ## ES6 data manipulation

 A collection of functions, methods, and scripts demonstrating different ways of utilizing data structures in ES6 syntax

+## ES6 promise

+A collection of scripts demonstrating the different ways of utilizing promises in JS/ES6